FuelLabs/fuel-specs/src/vm/instruction_set.md

 | Encoding    | `0x00 rA rB - -`                                     |
 | Notes       | `$rB` is a pointer to a 256 bit ID in memory         |

+The asset ID will be constructed using the coin ID construction method.

 Panic if:

-- The asset ID will be constructed using the coin ID construction method.

 - Balance of asset ID `MEM[$fp, 32]` of output with contract ID `MEM[$fp, 32]` plus `$rA` overflows
 - `$fp == 0` (in the script context)